Fannon/u-he-preset-randomizer/README.md

 - `--folder`: narrow down presets by folder.
 Use `/Local/` or `/User/` as starting point.
 - `--category`: narrow down presets by preset category (metadata)
 - `--author`: narrow down presets by preset author (metadata)
-- `--favorites`: narrow down presets by selection fia `.uhe-fav` file
+- `--favorites`: narrow down presets by selection fia `.uhe-fav` file.
+The files must be located somewhere within your preset library.
 - `--stable`: Uses more stable randomization approach
   * For fully random presets, it will randomize not per parameter, but per section (e.g. the entire OSC1 together)
   * Only parameters with numeric non-binary assignments will be further randomized.
 Otherwise they stay consistent with the chosen base preset or a random starter preset.